Yes, you can take multivitamins during pregnancy.

 Why Should Pregnant Women Take Multivitamins?

-Moreover, your micronutrient (vitamins, minerals, and trace elements) needs to increase even more than the macronutrient needs.
+Additionally, your micronutrient (vitamins, minerals, and trace elements) needs grow even more.

 Your doctor may advise you to take vitamin and mineral supplements for various reasons, including: